The signs of an abusive relationship are easy to spot when you know what to look for.

 When you are isolated you are easier to control and you are more dependent on him.

-Indeed some abusive men see your friendships are a threat to him.
+Indeed, some abusive men see your friendships are a threat to them.

 How can you break up with him, when he believes he owns you?